 - Representing the City of Rye in a citizen-suit litigation concerning alleged sewer overflows from systems owned by Rye, 10 other municipalities, and Westchester County, assisting the parties with organizing themselves and preparing the framework of specific court-ordered stipulations that govern the parties’ studies and planning to improve their systems and allowing them to avoid the costs and distractions of active litigation.

 - Defending citizen suit actions under the Clean Water Act (CWA) brought against a Washington municipal sewer district, an international agricultural processor, and a plastic film manufacturer.

 - Successfully challenging a comprehensive municipal NPDES stormwater permit over conditions that insufficiently protected receiving water bodies.

 - Serving as counsel to a Fortune 500 metals manufacturing company on hazardous waste compliance issues, including a citizen suit regarding waste disposal practices and federal litigation challenging hazardous waste disposal and recycling regulations.

-- Defending one of the Northwest’s largest marine terminals in an ongoing Clean Water Act (CWA) enforcement proceeding, while simultaneously defending a citizen suit for claimed NPDES permit discharge violations and supporting the client’s lease negotiations with the regional port authority.
+- Defending one of the Northwest’s largest marine terminals in an ongoing CWA enforcement proceeding, while simultaneously defending a citizen suit for claimed NPDES permit discharge violations and supporting the client’s lease negotiations with the regional port authority.